-- 4.1.
-Queen Mary shall recognise two modules taught and assessed by SMU as core modules for the Queen Mary award.
+- 4.1 Queen Mary shall recognise two modules taught and assessed by SMU as core modules for the Queen Mary award.
 Each of the recognised modules is equivalent to two 22.5 credit modules in the Queen Mary modular scheme.
-Students complete the assessment for these modules while at SMU, and in the event of failure have one resit opportunity before the Queen Mary part of the programme commences. - 4.2.
-The assessment for the recognised modules includes an examination or other form of written assessment which comprises 50% of the total mark for the module.
-Queen Mary shall second mark this piece of assessment and the Queen Mary-appointed external examiner shall review work for these modules.
+Students complete the assessment for these modules while at SMU, and in the event of failure have one resit opportunity. - 4.2 The assessment for the recognised modules includes an examination or other form of written assessment which comprises 50% of the total mark for the module.
+Queen Mary shall second mark this piece of assessment and the Queen Mary -appointed external examiner shall review work for these modules.